 Another best practice that has always yielded positive results in surveys is keeping it short.
-A survey that is intended at getting the best responses should take about five minutes since long surveys tend to bore the respondents and they end up giving irrelevant information.
-Surveys that take more than ten minutes needs a rethink, or the participating respondents should be provided with incentives as a motivation for the much time spent in answering the questions.
-Also, another key that helps keep the survey to the point is the avoiding questions with many options.
+A survey that is intended to get the best responses should take about five minutes since long surveys tend to bore the respondents and they end up giving irrelevant information.
+Surveys that take more than ten minutes need a rethink, or the participating respondents should be provided with incentives as a motivation for the much time spent answering the questions.
+Also, another key that helps keep the survey to the point is avoiding questions with many options.
 Scenarios, where a single question has so many options or answers, do confuse the respondents as well as slow the time for completing the survey.

 Design the survey for measurable results

-Further, for a survey to be successful, there is a need to design it in a way that it is focused on achieving measurable results.
+Further, for a survey to be successful, there is a need to design it in a way that is focused on achieving measurable results.
 The only way to accomplish this is by asking close-ended questions.
-The survey takers will be able to give feedbacks or rather results that are easy to analyze, identify trends and more importantly set baselines.
-The disadvantage of using open-ended questions is getting results that are difficult to read, code, trend and time-consuming.
+The survey takers will be able to give feedback or rather results that are easy to analyze, identify trends, and more importantly set baselines.
+The disadvantage of using open-ended questions is getting results that are difficult to read, code, trend, and time-consuming.

 Ask one detail for every single question

 Survey questions should contain single information such that one specific thing is asked in one question.
-It might seem easy have one thing in one question, but so many people have fallen into this trap when in the compiling of questions process.
-Many researchers find themselves asking two unrelated things in one questions which would have been better to answer them independently.
+It might seem easy to have one thing in one question, but so many people have fallen into this trap in the compilation of questions process.
+Many researchers find themselves asking two unrelated things in one question which would have been better to answer them independently.

 Avoid biasing the responses

 Also, when creating surveys and questions, biases might be a problem and to achieve a successful survey, it is important to avoid prejudicing the response.
 Questions should be formulated such that their responses are not trending in a particular manner.
 This is more applicable to questions that might require extreme answers like always and never in common scenarios but in surveys, words like extremely, not very, should be used since the bias in the responses.